dataasciences/dataasciences.github.io/_posts/2024-05-12-Jupyter-commands.md

 %notebook
 ```

 **%notebook** command allows you to export the current notebook to a Python script file (.py).
-The .py file gets saved to the same path the jupyter notebooks gets saved in.
+The .py file gets saved to the same path the jupyter notebooks get saved in.

 ![](https://github.com/dataasciences/dataasciences.github.io/blob/master/assets/images/jupyter_notebook_file.PNG?raw=true)

-The above command saves the jupyter notebook content to "jupyter.py" python module.
+The above command saves the jupyter notebook content to the "jupyter.py" python module.

 ```python